Top 5 diseases that make women especially sick

 Depression = twice as high as men

 Depression is twice as common in women as in men.
 A woman tends to become depressed easily if she doesn’t have something to support her life.
 It is important to find meaning and joy in life.
-Hormonal changes after pregnancy or during menopause can also lead to depression.
+Hormonal changes following pregnancy or during menopause can also lead to depression.

 △Risk factors: stressful daily life such as previous depressive events, family history of depression, family history of heart disease, serious chronic disease, discord with husband, drug addiction, drug use with ingredients that cause depression, job loss or death of an acquaintance.
 Anemia or thyroid disease, recent serious illness or major surgery, childhood memories of physical or sexual abuse.